It’s time to sail-abrate!

 Guests can relax on beautiful pastel pink and aqua leather-backed booths and high chairs whilst they soak in the surroundings and atmosphere that includes custom eclectic neon signage, incredible lighting, and stand out design features that include a resin-top sticker bar that pays homage to the evolution of Abandon Ship Apparel with design highlights from their last decade.

-The bar is set to open on September 17 and online bookings are now live for their opening weekend which is jam-packed full of live entertainment, drinks and party vibes.
-The bar has been teasing us on social media with some sneak peeks including their front which has been revealed brandishing a neon sign saying “Not everything sucks”.
+The bar is now open and online bookings are live for you to plan a jam-packed weekend full of live entertainment, drinks and party vibes.
+The bar is hard to miss with a neon sign on the front saying “Not everything sucks”.
 And they’re not wrong about that.

 Abandon Ship Bar, 43 Mitchell Street, G1 3LA